-The shortcut menu is on the left side of the display.
-It shows the Home application and four other applications.
+The shortcut tray is near the bottom of the display.
+It shows up to four applications.

 Infotainment Display Features

 Infotainment display features show on the display when available.
 When a feature is unavailable, it may gray out.
 When a feature is touched, it may highlight.